josevnz/InteractiveBashScript/README.md

 There is more room for improvement so please keep reading

-## Always give users a choice: getopt, external variables
+## Always give users a choice: external variables and more external programs

 So say that you use your script to connect to the same machine every day; chances are that you will not change your remote user, machine and only the password once in a while.
 So we could save all those settings on a configuration file, readable only by the current user and nobody else: